joshwcomeau/react-retro-hit-counter/README.md

 | --------- | ----------------- |
 | `string`  | `#315324`         |

 Controls the color of the inactive segments.
-Pass "transparent" for no inactive segments.
+Pass "transparent" to not show the inactive ones.

 ![segmentInactiveColor](./docs/demo-segmentinactivecolor.gif)